Every day is a new day.

 It takes determination and persistence, especially in the beginning when attitudes and routines need to be reinforced.

-But as time passes it gets easier until you get to the point where some tasks become second nature (transferring unspent cash into a high-yield savings account, clipping coupons from the Sunday paper, funding a retirement account, saving for emergencies, etc.)
+But as time passes it gets easier until you get to the point where some tasks become second nature (transferring unspent cash into an emergency fund, clipping coupons from the Sunday paper, funding a retirement account, etc.)

 Don’t get caught up in setting a “target date” on which to start implementing a new plan of action, as you will only open yourself to self-sabotage and failure.

 By tackling changes and challenges immediately, you have a better chance of overcoming your biggest hurdle to achieving your goals: yourself.

 Get out of your own way and allow yourself the chance to succeed in reaching those goals you set.

 What that means is simply not allowing life to get in the way before even starting to make the changes you need.